© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moat House moated site is a scheduled monument protected by Historic England under reference 1017315.
 View the official record →

-Moat House moated site is a medieval defensive and residential enclosure located in Essex.
+Moat House is a moated site located in Essex, England, representing a form of medieval domestic settlement that was widespread across the county during the twelfth to sixteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017315.

 Moat House moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017315.